-Martina has observed that one of her team members, Philip, when dealing with customers on the telephone sounds like he is listening to the customer, but in reality there is a lack of real engagement with their feelings and any response to their emotional needs.
+Martina has observed that one of her team members, Philip, when dealing with customers on the telephone, often sounds like he is listening to the customer but in reality he is concentrating on something else and not taking in much of the conversation.

-- 21. Which form of listening was Philip displaying? - A. Ignoring. - B. Pretending to listen. - C. Active listening. - D. Empathetic listening. - 22.
+- 21. Which form of listening was Philip displaying? - A. Ignoring. - B. Pretending to listen. - C. Selective listening. - D. Empathetic listening. - 22.
 How should Martina instruct Justin to close his letters which start with the words 'Dear John'? - A. Kind regards. - B. Yours faithfully. - C. Yours sincerely. - D. Yours truly. - 23.
 What should Martina tell her team regarding the correct use of semi-colons? - A. They should be used before a list. - B. They should be used to separate different thoughts within a sentence. - C. They should be used before a quote. - D. They should be used to separate lists of items made up of more than one word. - 24.
 In what main ways should Martina encourage her team to build empathy during telephone calls with customers? - A. By asking rhetorical questions and slowing their speech. - B. By slowing their speech and not using their past experience. - C. By asking closed and hypothetical questions only. - D. By slowing their speech and using their past experience.

-- 25. Which type of questions should Martina tell her team to use, to encourage customers to build rapport and have discussions?
+- 25. Which type of questions should Martina tell her team to use, to build rapport with customers and encourage them to have discussions?

 - A. Closed questions.

 - B. Hypothetical questions.

 - C. Leading questions.

 - D. Open questions.